-Some apartments offer “As-Is” to move in early.
-Word of caution – you most likely will be walking into an enormous mess with food left in refrigerators, overfilled garbage cans, chips in the paint on the wall and well, you get my point… it is why they call it “As Is.”
+There are a few apartments that offer “As-Is” to move in early.
+Word of caution – you most likely will be walking into an enormous mess with food left in refrigerators, overfilled garbage cans, chips in the paint on the wall and well, you get my point… it is why they call it “As-Is.”
 You can decide if being able to move in is more important than moving into a cleaned apartment.
 You can always hire a cleaning company at your own expense.
 Click here for names of cleaning companies.

 Some sorority sisters that already have apartments may open them up to sisters that would otherwise be basically homeless for Spirit Week.
 Other girls will bunk in their sorority house, but that can get very crowded.
 Sometimes students with apartments will rent out rooms for that week.
 Lastly, some girls have suggested finding an Airbnb in the area.
 It should be less expensive than a hotel, which some students share as an option, as well.
 The fee for the early move into a dorm is usually per night, which is much less than sharing a hotel room.

-The next question is what to do with all their stuff.
+The next question is what to do with all their stuff during this gap.
 If they are living on someone’s couch during Spirit Week, they will need to store their things or perhaps have them brought up to school later when they can actually move into their new place.
 Or, and this is my preference, leave their things in short-term storage for the few weeks between semesters.
 Some companies will pack and move for them too.
 DormRoomMovers.com, for instance, will do all of this.
 There are many storage facilities in the area that can be rented on a short-term basis.
-Consider sharing the space and cost with a friend.
+Consider sharing the space and cost with a friend during the gap.

 For some suggested storage and moving companies, read our blog on Moving Out.